Thursday, September 4, 2025

 Peter A. Witt

 Peter A. Witt is a Texas poet and a recovering academic who lost his adjectives in the doldrums of academic writing.
 Poetry has helped him recover his ability to see and describe the inner and outer world he inhabits.
-His work has been twice nominated for Best of the Net.
+His work has been twice nominated for the Best of the Net award.
 He also writes family history and is an avid birder and wildlife photographer.

 Pieter Verasdonck